dotnet/docs/docs/iot/debugging.md

 > [!IMPORTANT]
 > This example requires you to configure [passwordless SSH](https://www.raspberrypi.com/documentation/computers/remote-access.html#passwordless-ssh-access) on your Raspberry Pi, as OpenSSH doesn't support passing passwords on the command line.
 If you need to use a password, consider substituting the *plink* tool included with [PuTTY](https://www.putty.org/) for *ssh*.

-### Install the Visual Studio Remote Debugger on the SBCS
+### Install the Visual Studio Remote Debugger on the SBC

 Within a Bash console on the SBC (either in a local session or via SSH), run the following command.
 This command downloads and installs the Visual Studio Remote Debugger on the device: